jazzband/wagtailmenus/docs/source/overview.rst

 You can even use different approaches for different flat menus in the same project.
 If you'd like to learn more, take a look at the ``fall_back_to_default_site_menus`` option in :ref:`flat_menu_args`

-A **copy** feature in also available from the flat menu management interface, allowing you to quickly and easily copy existing menus from one site to another.
+A **copy** feature is also available from the flat menu management interface, allowing you to quickly and easily copy existing menus from one site to another.

 In a multi-site project, you can also configure wagtailmenus to use separate sets of templates for each site for rendering (See :ref:`custom_templates_auto`)